stride3d/stride-website/_drafts/2023-09-14-embracing-open-source-stride-as-an-alternative-to-unity.md

 ### Null Checking in Stride vs Unity
 Does `is null` and `== null` work?
 Unlike Unity, which has overridden the `Equals` operator to be compatible with its C++ engine, Stride allows you to use `is null` and `== null` to compare the existence of an Entity or Component directly.

-### Networking Support in Stride
-Stride itself does not provide built-in networking or Server/Client architecture.
-However, you are free to use any networking NuGet library to meet your needs.

 ## Troubleshooting Common Issues